How to make smoked stew on Traeger with potatoes and a thick gravy. If you love cooking on your grill, try this fork tender dutch oven stew.

 If you’re having people over for the day you might want to start off with some Traeger appetizers.
 Since dinner takes a bit to really get ready, just set it to temp. earlier on and throw a couple of these ideas on the grates.

 Instead of using stew meat, chuck roast is a better bet.
+It’s marbled well, great for this, and our beef Manhattan recipe too.
 The reason being is the first step is to set your piece of meat directly on the grate.
 If you already have it diced up it may fall in between the slats which you wouldn’t want to happen.

 - Some steak dry rub or use bottled rub of choice